 Since returning to Wyoming, I haven’t gotten a single personal phone call from any of them.
 The difference now is that I know it and don’t care if they call.
 And I won’t be calling any of them anytime soon either.

 Concerning the Virago, it’s obviously had several owners.
-And it’s once pristine, classic condition has been degraded with a new paint job.
+And it’s once pristine, classic condition was degraded with a new paint job.
 It’s a bright maroon, almost the same color as my Honda.

-The new colors reminded me of a J-3 Piper Cub that had been meticulously restored and painted a bright metal flake blue.
+The new colors reminded me of a J-3 Piper Cub that was meticulously restored and painted a bright metal flake blue.
 Pretty, but just not natural. 🙂

 Yet, it’s good to know that somebody still enjoys my favorite time machine.
 And I hope to see it again and maybe even meet the new owner.